dnvriend/reactive-activemq/README.md

 ## Limitations
 - It is very new,
-- Implementation is very sketchy,
-- Very limited number of combinators (but enough for my use case),
-- Ony supports simple [linear flows][linear],
 - Only supports a small number of convenience combinators on the [ActiveMqSource][amqsource].

 ## Why use it?